 Programming is no more about computers than astronomy is about telescopes.

 If you are puzzled about what this means, don’t worry.
 Its meaning will become clear as you read this book, which takes a deep, but sometimes sideways look, at what programming really is and how it makes a programmer think about the world in new and different ways.

 Language is where programming and computational thought starts out and language is naturally descriptive.

 "She was agitated and paced the room.
 First she walked forward, turned sharply right and walked again, then right again and finally a last turn before she returned to the spot she had started from."

 Clearly our heroine walked in something like a square, or perhaps a rectangle.

 We humans seem to be very good at this sort of description and can deduce things from it that are quite complicated.
 For example, did she walk around the room clockwise or anticlockwise?
 It is as if we took the description and imagined what occurred.
 We take the static text and turn it into something dynamic in our mind's eye.
 This is the trick of the mind that this book’s title refers to and it is how programming comes about.
 All we need is to switch from passively reading a description to issuing the corresponding commands.

 That is, instead of regarding the text as a description we consider it to be a prescription for what is to happen:

 "First walk forward, turn sharp right and walk again, then turn right again and walk, finally turn right again and walk back to the spot you started from."

-This is all there is to programming and algorithm thought.
-You simply have to write down a prescription for what is to happen rather than a description of what has happened.
+This is all there is to programming and computational thought.
+You simply have to write down a prescription for what is to happen, rather than a description of what has happened.